-There are three main causes of hyperglycemia: diabetes, certain medications, and physiologic or psychologic stress.
-Diabetes is by far the most common cause of chronic hyperglycemia and is associated with many adverse effects on a patient's health, including impaired wound healing and increased risk for lower extremity ulcers and amputation.
-However, medication use and physiologic/psychologic stresses are also important contributors to hyperglycemia, particularly among hospitalized patients.
+There are three main causes of hyperglycemia: diabetes, certain medications, and physiologic or psychological stress.
+Diabetes is by far the most common cause of chronic hyperglycemia and is associated with many adverse health effects, including impaired wound healing and increased risk for lower extremity ulcers and amputations.
+However, medications and physiologic/psychological stresses are also important contributors to hyperglycemia, particularly in hospital settings.
 When all of these factors are combined, a patient can be at significantly heightened risk for wound complications and poor outcomes.